-Some classes may use techniques as seminar-style discussions; lecturing/note-taking; or assigning and supervising collaborative, internet-based, or independent study projects for their students, all of which serve to provide students with a foundation that will support them with success as they move forward.
+Some classes may use techniques as seminar-style discussions; lecturing/note-taking; or facilitating and supervising collaborative, inquiry-based projects for their students, all of which serve to provide students with a strong foundation that will support them as they move forward.

 Middle School also requires each student to be an effective and proficient user of technology.
 Saklan has successfully adopted a 1:1 laptop program allowing our students to expand their world through the opportunities of technology.
 Each class integrates the use of technology for activities such as note taking, study skills, organization, presentations, and much more.